-- Pollution Prevention and Waste Minimization-SRS recycled 54% (454 metric tons) of nonhazardous solid waste. - Greenhouse Gas Reduction-SRS continued to reduce greenhouse gas emissions, exceeding federal goals.
-The Site has reduced emissions by 78% since 2008. - Transportation and Fleet Management-SRS continued to exceed its fleet management goals.
-More than 98% of the current fleet of lightduty vehicles are hybrid, electric, or vehicles that use E85 (85% ethanol, 15% unleaded gasoline) fuel. - Awards SRS received the 2019 Smart Business Recycling Award from South Carolina Department of Health and Environmental Control (SCDHEC) for several initiatives and the DOE Sustainability Performance Office's 2019 Sustainability Award for using drones at post-closure waste sites.
+- Pollution Prevention and Waste Minimization-SRS recycled 48% (278 metric tons) of nonhazardous solid waste. - Greenhouse Gas Reduction-SRS continued to reduce greenhouse gas emissions, exceeding federal goals.
+The Site has reduced emissions by more than 82% since 2008. - Transportation and Fleet Management-SRS continued to exceed its fleet management goals.
+More than 87% of the current fleet of lightduty vehicles are hybrid, electric, or vehicles that use E-85 (85% ethanol, 15% unleaded gasoline) fuel. - Awards-SRS received the Department of Energy 2020 Project Management Excellence Award for remediating two coal ash basins and a coal pile basin.